stefan-hoeck/idris2-elab-util/README.md

 ## Docs and Tutorial

-Most tutorials in this repository are themselves literate Idris files.
+Most tutorial pages in this repository are themselves literate Idris files.
 In order to typecheck or build those, package file elab-util-docs.ipkg is provided.